In This Guide:

 - Jacking points: If they're rotten, the van isn't safe to lift.
 Replacement is major work.

-- Inner and outer wings: Common rust spots.
-Check behind the wheels thoroughly.
+- Inner and outer wings: Check behind the wheels — right inside the arches.

-- Floor pans: Look under carpets and mats.
-Poke with a screwdriver (gently).
+- Floor pans (cab and cargo): Look under carpets and mats.
+Poke with a screwdriver.
 Solid or spongy?

 - Battery tray area: Acid damage causes rust.
 Very common problem area.

 - Door bottoms and pillars: Water collects here.
-Check carefully.
+Check every door carefully.

 - Windscreen surround: Rust here means major work to fix properly.